-Creating a WeChat Official Account with an oversea company:
+Creating a WeChat Official Account with an overseas company:

-In order to abide with the local regulations in terms of media content, WeChat makes it difficult for foreign companies to create WeChat Official Accounts.
+In order to abide by the local regulations in terms of media content, WeChat makes it difficult for foreign companies to create WeChat Official Accounts.

-- Option 1: using your own oversea business license (go through a special application process).
+Option 1: using your own oversea business license (go through a special application process).
 Tencent has a case-by-case application process for companies wanting to create a WeChat Official Account.
-It’s a longer application procedure (about 2-3 months) and costs $1,120 USD for the first year and $120 USD for subsequent years (if you do it with WalktheChat).
+It’s a longer application procedure (about 2-4 weeks) and costs a $99 verification fee.
 It however has the great advantage of enabling you to create an account entirely controller by your oversea structure.
-This process removes the risk of temporarily relying on a third party structure which has control over your followers (reach out via firstname.lastname@example.org to learn more)
+This process removes the risk of temporarily relying on a third party structure which has control over your followers (reach out via email@example.com to learn more)

 - Your company owns the account legally